haykgrigo3/TimeCapsuleLLM/README.md

 # Why fine tuning isn't enough

 If you just fine tune a pre-trained model, your LLM is still gonna know modern concepts.
 Of course achieving zero modern bias is difficult but I want to get as close as possible to this.
-That's why training a model from scratch is the only way to achieve this goal.
+Getting no modern bias requires training a model from scratch.

 # Expected outcomes

-So my goal is to train a model from scratch using only text from a certain time period, these texts will be free of modern interpretaion, translation, modern annotations, etc.

 Hopefully when finished, this model will not know modern concepts and will not be able to reason beyond what it's been trained on.
+It shouldnt recognize modern concepts/vocab and I hope it doesn't hallucinate modern knowledge.

 # Progress Updates